MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 You can search, call, and receive a call from a Dynamics 365 Remote Assist user in another tenant if your tenant is federated with that tenant.
 To call a federated user, open the app, select **Search**, and then use the holographic keyboard to enter their full email address.
 If you enter just a name or a partial email address, search results don't display.
 After you call a federated contact, they appear in your recent contacts list, so you don't have to search for that contact again.

 >[!Note]
-> If you can't find the contact you're looking for, it might be because Teams federation has not been enabled.
+> If you can't find the contact you're looking for, it might be because Teams federation isn't enabled.
 Contact your administrator to [manage Teams external access](/microsoftteams/trusted-organizations-external-meetings-chat?tabs=organization-settings).

 ## Group calls